arantius/mass-luks-open/README.md

 Short version: Just run `make`.

-Long version: This will compile the program, and install the dracut module.
+Long version: This will compile the program and install the dracut module.
 Compiling requires several libraries to be availble.
-On Gentoo, these come from `dev-libs/libbsd`, `sys-apps/util-linux`, and `sys-fs/cryptsetup`.
+On Gentoo, these come from `sys-apps/util-linux` and `sys-fs/cryptsetup`.
 Emerge these packages before proceeding.
-Since this is a dracut module, you'll also need `sys-kernel/dracut` installed.